annh3/policy_gradients/README.md

 * 07-02-21 Update: Fleshed out code for DDPG
 * 07-02-21 To-Do: Test and debug DDPG on MuJoCo tasks
 * 07-05-21 Update: "Plumbing" for DDPG implementation
-* 07-19-21 Update: continue "plumbing" DDPG; next - look up concatenation for q network input in existing implementations
+* 07-19-21 Update: continue "plumbing" DDPG
+* 07-22-21 Update: Ran into bug with MuJoCo; next - try debugging by seeing what is happening to the norm of the action vector (write plotting utils for this)

 ### Notes for Running